devops329/devops/instruction/gitHubActions/gitHubActions.md

 ## An example: Pull request deployment

-In order to help you see the value the comes from GitHub Actions, let's consider a real world example.
+In order to help you see the value that comes from GitHub Actions, let's consider a real world example.
 You have created a popular open source repository.
 You already created a `deploy` workflow that triggers whenever a change is made to the main branch of your repo.
 The `deploy` workflow builds your code and hosts the resulting binary on AWS.

 ![pull request deployment](pullRequestDeployment.png)